platformsh/platformsh-docs/docs/src/languages/php/_index.md

 |----------------------------------|---------------|
 |  {{< image-versions image="php" status="deprecated" environment="grid" >}} | {{< image-versions image="php" status="deprecated" environment="dedicated" >}} |

-## Support libraries

-While it is possible to read the environment directly from your application, it is generally easier and more robust to use the [`platformsh/config-reader`](https://github.com/platformsh/config-reader-php) Composer library which handles decoding of service credential information for you.

 ## Alternate start commands

 PHP is most commonly run in a CGI mode, using PHP-FPM.